 Cold shuts are one of the most common defects found in materials sent for electroplating.
-They are the result of metal that has hardened at different stages and are visible on the surface of the metal as flow marks or lines.
+They are the result of metal that has hardened at different stages and are visible on the surface of the base metal as flow marks or lines.

-More specifically, cold cuts form when a flow of melted metal reaches the cooler surface of the die.
+More specifically, cold shuts form when a flow of melted metal reaches the cooler surface of the die1.
 Due to the difference in temperature between the molten metal and the cold die, rapid cooling occurs in the molten metal.
 This causes it to harden before completely filling the mold.
 When the next flow of molten metal enters, it fills the remaining gaps between the die and the previous flow.

 The problem here is that this new flow is now bonding with the previous chunk of hardened metal, instead of the whole piece hardening as one.
-This causes differential bonding that results in lines across the surface of the object.
+This causes differential bonding that results in product lines across the surface of the object.
 Naturally, these cracks tend to be found at the points farthest from the gate.

 The source of pitting relates to the surface of the metal, though its specific causes can vary.
 In some cases, chemical fume suppressants can cause pitting.
 This is particularly true if a non-permanent type of fume suppressant has been used, though it is less often the source of trouble these days.
 Permanent fume suppressant of good quality will not cause pitting by itself.

 Rather, pitting is typically the result of mistakes made during preparation.
 These can include an inadequate cleaning job or flaws on the object itself.
-Before plating grinding, blasting or polishing that was performed too harshly could be the culprit and can result in debris on the surface of the object.
+Before plating, grinding, blasting or polishing that was performed too harshly could be the culprit and can result in debris on the surface of the object.
 Very small holes, oxidation on the surface, microscopic fissures and pieces of non-metallic materials can also cause pitting.

-Finally, pitting may be caused by stop-off residue, the breakdown of tank plumbing or lining, wire brush debris, grit from a blaster, buss arching and substances like oil left over from a bath.
+Finally, pitting may be caused by stop-off residue, the breakdown of plating tank plumbing or lining, wire brush debris, grit from a blaster, buss arching and substances like oil left over from a bath.

 3. Sharp Edges